shanecelis/nano9/README.md

 Pico-8 provides a memory-mapped interface for its more esoteric features.
-For instance one _can_ access the keyboard keys or the mouse position, which are not explicitly available via the API.
+For instance one _can_ access the keyboard keys or the mouse position, which are otherwise not explicitly available via the API.

 | Start   | End     | Purpose                                             |
 |---------|---------|-----------------------------------------------------|